-Dr. Mark Coppenger became the pastor of First Baptist Church in El Dorado in 1983, and as a young and enthusiastic pastor he brought fresh changes to the church.
-The former pastor Dr. Don Harbuck had served the church well for 29 years, but seemingly in the last few years of his service the church had become complacent and lost some earlier zeal for soul winning and missions.
-One of Dr. Coppenger’s priorities was to re-focus the church on personal evangelism, and a few members began receiving training in door to door witnessing using the program Continuing Witness Training (CWT).
-It took about a year before the changes began bearing fruit but those involved remained faithful.
-Along with other changes, a greater personal involvement in short-term overseas missions occurred.
-At that time the Arkansas Baptist Convention had a cooperative effort with the Southern Baptists in Brazil, and that partnership was called the Amazon-Arkansas Partnership Mission.
-Our church began making plans for its’ first mission trip to Brazil scheduled for August, 1986.
+Dr. Mark Coppenger became the pastor of First Baptist Church in El Dorado in 1983, and as a young and enthusiastic pastor he brought changes to the church.
+The former pastor Dr. Don Harbuck had faithfully served the church for twenty-nine years, but in his last few years the church had become complacent and lost its’ earlier zeal for soul winning and missions.
+One of Dr. Coppenger’s priorities was a re-focus on evangelism, and a few members began training in door to door witnessing using the program Continuing Witness Training (CWT).
+It took almost a year before the training bore fruit, but those involved remained faithful.
+Along with other changes there was a greater hunger for short-term overseas mission trips.
+At the time the Arkansas Baptist Convention was in a cooperative effort with the Southern Baptists in Brazil in a partnership called the Amazon-Arkansas Partnership Mission.
+Our church made plans for its’ first mission trip to Brazil in August, 1986.

-Cathy and I had never been on an overseas mission trip either separately or together and were convinced that this was the Lord’s will for us.
-Our children were old enough for us to be away from them for the 10 days necessary to make the trip.
-Our church was combining forces with members of Three Creeks Baptist Church to go far down the Amazon into the state of Para to a small town named Redencao (Hay’ den saw).
-We began having planning meetings in April, and by this time there were a total of 30 people committed to make the trip.
-The purpose of our mission was to begin the building of 2 churches in Redencao and to send teams doing door to door evangelism.
-In addition to Cathy and me, my brother Berry Lee (Bubba) and his youngest daughter Becky made plans to go.
-Years before Bubba had made a mission trip to Panama where he did medical mission work to the Kuna tribe on the San Blas Island.
-The photo above shows the entire team and includes Lowell Snow, the pastor of Three Creeks Baptist and 4 of his members.
+Cathy and I had never been on a mission trip and were convinced this was the Lord’s will for us.
+Our children were old enough for us to be away from them for the ten days required to make the trip.
+Our church was combining forces with members of Three Creeks Baptist Church to go far down the Amazon to a small town named Redencao (Hay’ den saw) in the state of Para.
+We began the planning meetings in April, and there were soon a total of thirty people committed to make the trip.
+The purpose of our mission was to begin the building of two churches in Redencao and to send teams doing door to door evangelism.
+In addition to Cathy and me my brother Berry Lee (Bubba) and his youngest daughter Becky made plans to go.
+Years before Bubba had made a mission trip to Panama where he provided medical care to the Kuna tribe on the San Blas Island.
+The photo above shows our entire team and includes Pastor Lowell Snow of Three Creeks Baptist and four of his members.

-As part of our preparation for evangelizing, each of us wrote our personal testimony of salvation which was translated into Portuguese and printed on a single sheet with English on the front and Portuguese on the back.
-Each missionary had multiple testimony sheets for distributing in airports, in shops, on the streets and in the homes we were to visit.
-In our planning meetings, we had people with experience in Brazil tutor us in the language, customs and cultural differences we would encounter.
-Those meetings helped also in bonding the team and giving us opportunities to commit ourselves in prayer for the work the Lord would have us do.
+As part of our preparation each of us wrote our personal salvation testimony.
+This was translated into Portuguese and printed on a single sheet with English on the front and Portuguese on the back.
+Each missionary had multiple testimony sheets for distributing in airports, shops, on the streets and in the homes we were to visit.
+In our planning sessions we had people with Brazilian backgrounds tutor us in the language, customs and cultural differences.
+The meetings helped in bonding our team and gave us opportunities to commit ourselves in prayer for the work ahead.

-Cathy and I wanted a few days of rest and to spend with her mother before leaving for Brazil, so we drove to Fort Lauderdale with Mary K and Ginny.
-On the way down we stopped in Kissimmee to briefly visit Cathy’s sister Nancy and her husband Norman and to see their beautiful new law office that Norman had designed.
+Cathy and I wanted a few days of rest with her family in Florida before leaving for Brazil, so we drove to Fort Lauderdale with Mary Kay and Ginny.
+On the trip we stopped in Kissimmee, Florida to briefly visit Cathy’s sister Nancy and husband Norman to see their new law office which Norman had designed.
 John Aaron was already in Fort Lauderdale having spent several weeks working with his Uncle George (Cathy’s brother).
-Those days of being together at Gram Young’s ocean-front apartment were both fun and relaxing for all of us.
+Those days of being together at Gram Young’s ocean-front apartment were both fun and relaxing.

-The plane trip from Miami to Belem, Brazil was particularly memorable for me.
-I had flown overseas only once years before, but because I don’t particularly enjoy flying, I had more anxiety than I should have.
-Cathy still tells how I looked during that 6 hour flight, and I’m sure it was the way she describes it.
-She said I just sat there looking straight ahead without talking much and having a white-knuckled grip on the arm rests.
-I couldn’t close my eyes for very long because my inner ear would give me the strange sensation that the plane was in a slow climbing bank to the left.
-I remember the large plane (Boeing 767) was packed with returning Brazilian tourists, and the cabin was hot and loud with excited Brazilian children having experienced a trip to Disney World.
-I kept thinking if we had an in-flight emergency we would be surrounded with people with whom we couldn’t communicate!
-It was not a fun experience for me, but we finally touched down in Brazil, and I think I was somewhat surprised we made it!
+The plane trip from Miami to Belem, Brazil was particularly memorable.
+I had flown overseas once years before, but because I don’t particularly enjoy flying I had more anxiety than necessary.
+Cathy said during the six hour flight I just sat there looking straight ahead without talking much and having a white-knuckled grip on the arm rests.
+I couldn’t close my eyes for very long because my inner ear would give me the sensation the plane was in a slow climbing bank to the left.

-On arrival in Belem at 3 AM, we were met by a Mission Board member who assisted us in getting boarding passes for the next leg of our trip to Redencao.
-At 7 AM we boarded a much smaller twin-engine plane for the trip to Redencao which took another 3 hours.
-As we flew down the beautiful Amazon with nothing in sight but the rain forest, I asked the flight attendant what we would do if we developed engine trouble.
-He said we could not land in the trees because they were as tall as 200 feet, and it would not be wise to try to ditch in the Amazon because of the piranhas!
+On arrival in Belem at 3 A.M. we were met by a Mission Board missionary who assisted us in getting boarding passes for the next leg of our trip to Redencao.
+At 7 A.M. we boarded a much smaller twin-engine plane for the trip which took another three hours.
+As we flew down the beautiful Amazon River with nothing in sight but the rain forest I asked the flight attendant what we would do if we developed engine trouble.
+He said we could not land in the trees because they were as tall as two hundred feet, and it would not be wise to try to ditch in the Amazon because of the piranhas.
 He left the solution to my imagination.
-At this point I was too tired to imagine.
+By then I was too tired to imagine.